oplS17projects/Labyrinth/README.md

 ### Deliverable and Demonstration
 Explain exactly what you'll have at the end.
 What will it be able to do at the live demo?
+-at the minimum, a signle player maze game -potentially a multi-player maze game
+  -we will be able to let someone solve a maze (jess says meybe leave this out (or potentially a series of mazes of increasing difficulty -- stretch goal)) tell difficulty with number of branching wrong paths and number of turns and length

 What exactly will you produce at the end of the project?
 A piece of software, yes, but what will it do?
 Here are some questions to think about (and answer depending on your application).